c0xc/lib-cpp-process-lock-file/README.md

 In user mode, a temporary file is used for locking.
 A third mode using a local socket might be considered in the future.

-The initial Qt version is actually based on code I wrote 2015 for Wallphiller.
+The initial Qt version is actually based on code I wrote in 2015 for the Wallphiller program (0072ee79).